The runtime architecture, in one line:

 Colrows introspects warehouses, lakes, operational databases, and metadata catalogues.
 It pulls schemas, columns, foreign keys, primary keys, and any existing metric definitions into a single representation.
 The connector layer supports 16+ engines out of the box - Snowflake, Databricks, BigQuery, Redshift, Postgres, MySQL, ClickHouse, Trino, and more - alongside structured documentation surfaces like Confluence and Salesforce notes.

 Connection takes minutes per source.
 There is no upfront migration: the data stays where it lives.
+See datasource configuration and JDBC connectivity in the docs.

 -